dfir-dd/nt-hive2/README.md

 # nt-hive2
-WIndows registry parser library build upon BinRead
+Windows registry parser library build upon BinRead

+This crates aims to be replacement for nt_hive with some additional features, but it is still in work.